kyleawayan/vintage-influxdb/README.md

 5. Click the link that was console logged.
 If you see `Starting to record data...`, you're done!

-There is also a [board](https://github.com/kyleawayan/vintage-influxdb/blob/main/influxdb-boards/overview.json) for InfluxDB I have made in the `influxdb-boards` folder.
+There are also dashboard templates for InfluxDB and Grafana that I have made in the `templates` folder.

 ### Deploying on a server